-The board recognizes that BOCES administrators must balance the need of students to attend school and the need for order in the classroom to establish an environment conducive to learning.
-As such, the board authorizes BOCES administrators and the superintendent to place students who would otherwise be suspended from school as the result of a code of conduct violation in "inschool suspension."
+The Board recognizes that BOCES administrators must balance the need of students to attend school and the need for order in the classroom to establish an environment conducive to learning.
+As such, where appropriate, the Board authorizes BOCES administrators and the superintendent to place students who would otherwise be suspended from school as the result of a Code of Conduct violation in "in-school suspension."

-A student subjected to an in-school suspension is not entitled to a full hearing pursuant to Education Law §3214.
-However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the BOCES official imposing the in-school suspension to discuss the conduct and the penalty involved.
+A student subject to an in-school suspension is not entitled to a full hearing pursuant to Education Law §3214.
+However, the student and the student's parent(s) will be provided with a reasonable opportunity for an informal conference with the BOCES official imposing the in-school suspension to discuss the conduct and the penalty involved.

-VII.
+VIII.
 Dealing with Substantially Disruptive Students in the Classroom